Esther-Mawuli/Verit---AI-Powered-Image-Authenticity-Scanner/DOCUMENTATION.md

 ## Multi-Cloud Deployment

+Verit is designed for hybrid cloud deployment using:
+- **Google Cloud Vision API:** Set up a Google Cloud Project, enable the Vision API, and obtain an API key for advanced image analysis.
+- **AWS ECS with EBS Volume:** The backend is containerized and deployed on AWS Elastic Container Service (ECS), with persistent storage managed via Elastic Block Store (EBS).

-Verit is architected for multi-cloud deployment, supporting AWS, Azure, and Google Cloud.
-This flexibility ensures high availability, scalability, and resilience, allowing organizations to deploy Verit wherever their infrastructure resides.
-The included Terraform scripts and Docker support make it easy to launch Verit on any major cloud provider.
+This approach ensures high availability, scalability, and resilience, allowing organizations to leverage both Google Cloud's AI capabilities and AWS's robust infrastructure.

 ---